Insights Payroll

 WPS File Format UAE 2026: SIF Structure and Rejection Codes

-Complete UAE WPS file format guide — SIF header and detail record layout, validation rules, six common rejection codes, and the agent bank to MoHRE submission flow.
+Complete UAE WPS file format guide — SIF header and detail record layout, validation rules, six common rejection codes and the MoHRE submission flow.

 Key takeaways

-- The SIF file is a fixed-width plain-text file with EDR header, SCR detail records and an optional trailer
+- The SIF file is a fixed-width plain-text file with SCR header, EDR detail records and an optional trailer

 - Federal Decree-Law 33 of 2021 governs the underlying employment contracts the SIF reports against